TheUbMunster/stg-heap/README.md

 ## Copyright TheUbMunster 2024, all rights reserved.

 # Features
-If you're reading this sentence, then this memory allocator still has some issues being worked out & testing that needs to be done that before I would endorse it for "prime time".
+If you're reading this sentence, then this memory allocator still has some issues being worked out & testing that needs to be done before I would endorse it for "prime time".

 * Node coalescing
 * Node bifurcation